Physics-Based Learning for Robotic Environmental Sensing: Learning Flow Fields using a Mobile Robot

 To speed up the online computation, the algorithm requires the precomputed covariance $\barbSigma_{\Omega \Omega}$ between all discrete points in $\Omega$.
-Note that for the correlation function \eqref{eq:correlation}, this matrix is sparse and can be computed efficiently.
-Then, given the current discrete probability distribution $p_{j,k}$, the algorithm iterates through the remaining candidate locations $\ccalS \backslash \ccalX_k$ and discrete models in lines \ref{line:loopCandMeas} and \ref{line:loopMode}, respectively, to compute the amount of added information $\delta I$.
-Finally in line \ref{line:NBML}, it picks the location with the highest added information as the next measurement location.
+For the correlation function \eqref{eq:correlation}, this matrix is sparse and can be computed efficiently.
+Given the current discrete probability distribution $p_{j,k}$ over models, the algorithm iterates through the candidate measurement locations $\ccalS_{k+1}$ and discrete models in lines \ref{line:loopCandMeas} and \ref{line:loopMode}, respectively, to compute the amount of added information $\delta I_H$.
+Finally in line \ref{line:NBML}, it selects the location $x^*_{k+1}$ with the highest expected added information as the next measurement location.
+Note that the evaluations of the entropy metric \eqref{eq:addediH} at different candidate locations are independent and can be done in parallel.

-Note that the differential entropy as a set function, although submodular, is not monotone and thus suboptimality results on the maximization of submodular functions \cite{AAMSSF1978NWF}, do not apply to it.
-In Section \ref{sec:planComp}, we compare the performance of our planning Algorithm \ref{alg:NBP} to an alternative metric that possesses such a suboptimality bound.

-\begin{rem} [Planning Constraints] The planning problem \eqref{eq:greedy} is solved in Algorithm \ref{alg:NBP} by evaluating the planning objective over the set of candidate measurement locations $\ccalS \backslash \ccalX_k$.
-This means that we can easily add any desired constraints or cost terms to \eqref{eq:greedy}.
-For instance, in Section \ref{sec:infer} we add a maximum travel distance constraint which translates to only considering the candidate measurement locations that are within the specified radius of the current measurement location.
-One can also consider the trade-off between traveled distance and added information by adding a penalty term to the objective in \eqref{eq:greedy} with a suitable weight. \end{rem}
+Algorithm \ref{alg:NBP} is suboptimal in that it only maximizes the information content of the next immediate measurement.
+It is possible to consider a longer horizon although at the expense of exponentially increased computational cost.
+Note also that Algorithm \ref{alg:NBP} exhaustively evaluates the objective in \eqref{eq:addediH} for all candidate measurement locations in $\ccalS_{k+1}$.
+Given that the domain $\bbarOmega$ is generally non-convex, the prior uncertainty fields \eqref{eq:ustd} are highly nonlinear, and the planning objective \eqref{eq:addediH} can be computed efficiently, this exhaustive approach is effective in practice and there is no need to formulate and solve sophisticated optimization problems.
+In the relevant literature, more sophisticated planning algorithms are often only studied for simple convex domains and constant prior uncertainty fields for which the planning problem reduces to a simple exploration; see e.g. \cite{EBSPMSNCMRF2013XCDM,LEFECCUR2019DGKS}.